Anytime you Google pregnancy, you come across a million pregnancy myths busted. Especially regarding exercise during pregnancy or a fit pregnancy.

 Make sure you get your physician’s recommendations before embarking on an exercise program during pregnancy.
 It has been deemed safe as long as you start out slowly.
 If you haven’t been exercising – start with 15 minutes 3-4x/week.

-Most of the time this is not true, unless your doctor recommends it.
+Most of the time this is not true, unless your doctor recommends it or you are a pregnant athlete.
 ACOG originally printed exercise guidelines in 1985 that said you should not elevate your heart rate above 140 BPM.
 But recently research shows your intensity should be regulated by how hard you believe you are working.
-The RPE scale is recommend.
+Read more about intensity during pregnancy.

-For a full guide on what is safe and what is not safe during pregnancy exercise go here how mush is too much during pregnancy
+For a full guide on what is safe and what is not safe during pregnancy exercise go here how much is too much during pregnancy

 You may notice your varicose veins are darker during exercise but that is because the blood is flowing.
 Although you may think the opposite is true, the blood pumping helps!
 Of course if you have large varicose veins or any reason for concern check with your OB.